40net-cloud/fortinet-oci-solutions/FortiADC/Standalone/terraform/README.md

 network_strategy  = "Use Existing VCN and Subnets" vcn_id            = "ocid1.vcn.oc1..."
 frontend_subnet_id = "ocid1.subnet.oc1..."
-backend_subnet_id  = "ocid1.subnet.oc1..."
 ```

 The frontend subnet must permit public IP assignment if `assign_public_ip` is `true`.
 Its route table must provide the required path to an internet gateway.
-The backend subnet should have routes to the application servers that FortiADC will serve.

 ## First login and licensing